anamkho/Evermos-Rakamin-Final-Task-K6/README.md

-This repository is for Project-Based Internship Final Task Evermos x Rakamin Academy
+This repository is for Performance Test and Integration Test Project-Based Internship Final Task Evermos x Rakamin Academy

+The tests is using K6 tool with javascript, and using dummy API from https://reqres.in/

+Task to be done:
+1. Create a test scenario for the integration test of the 2 APIs and implement it into k6 and add assertions from each test performed in 1 test file
+2. Create a test scenario to test the performance of the 2 APIs with a total of 1000 virtual users, 3500 iterations and a maximum API response tolerance limit of 2 seconds and add assertions from each test performed in 1 test file
+3. Generate a report in HTML from problem no. 2 to get a visualization of the performance test performed.

 ## Getting Started